vanng822/uploader/app/README.md

 		}]
 	}

 Each endpoint has its own storage.
-Example above will generate and endpoint where you can do
+Example above will generate an endpoint where you can do

-POST at http://127.0.0.1:8080/storage/ for upload a new image
+POST http://127.0.0.1:8080/storage/ for upload a new image

 	curl -i -X POST -F image=@data/kth.jpg http://127.0.0.1:8080/storage/ => {"filename":"0f4c13e0-05f9-49ae-5fc9-f2dea9e3e16b.jpg","status":"OK"}